jonathontoon/tweet-tray/README.md

 Tweet Tray is a small application which allows you to tweet from your desktop system tray or status bar, without any further distractions.
 The core technology used consists of [Electron](https://github.com/electron/electron), [React](https://github.com/facebook/react) + [Redux](https://github.com/reactjs/redux) and [Styled Components](https://github.com/styled-components/styled-components).
 All transpiled from ES6 Javascript.

-## Downloads
+## Installation

-See [releases](https://github.com/jonathontoon/tweet-tray/releases) to find the specific download for your operating system.
+See [releases](https://github.com/jonathontoon/tweet-tray/releases) to find a downloadable executable for your operating system of choice.

 ## Report Bugs
 Please create a Github [issue](https://github.com/jonathontoon/tweet-tray/issues) and provide as much information as possible regarding the bug, including images or error codes.
 To make things as uniform as possible please follow the guidelines set out in `ISSUE_TEMPLATE.md`.

-## Installation
+## Development

 1. Fork the Tweet Tray repository on Github to your own account then clone it locally.